leolion3/Portfolio/Python/NetworthCalculator/README.md

 - The "income_change_time" should be set to an amount of months after which your income changes to a new amount.
 If it doesn't change, set it to Zero (0).
 - The "changed_income" parameter works just like the income parameter, only it is only used after the "income_change_time" has passed.
 - The "additional_starting_cash" is money that should be taken into account when starting the calculation, for instance money that people owe you, redeemable credit card points, coupons or similar stuff.
 - The "expenses" are your expenses.
-These have the format {"every_x_months" : how_much_is_paid}.
-An example is a monthly payment of 100$: {"1" : 100} where 1 stands for paid 1x per month and 100 is the amount paid.
+These have the format {"every_x_months" : [payments_seperated_by_commas]}.
+An example is a monthly payment of 100$: {"1" : [ 100 ]} where 1 stands for paid 1x per month and 100 is the amount paid.
+Multiple payments would look like this: {"1" : [50, 100, 30]}.
 - The "limited_expenses" are expenses that will stop being paid after a given amount of time, such as loans or similar.
-The format here is {"months_remaining" : amount_per_month}.
-Example: a 50$/month payment plan that has 3 months remaining would be formatted as {"3" : 50}.
+The format here is {"months_remaining" : [payments_seperated_by_commas]}.
+Example: a 50$/month payment plan that has 3 months remaining would be formatted as {"3" : [50]}.
+Multiple payments would have the format {"3" : [69, 420, 66]}
 - The "food" is self explanatory.
 It lists your food expenses, seperated by commas, similar to the income parameter.

 To execute the script, use the following syntax: